Uzun Hasan

 Uzun Hasan or Uzun Hassan (Note: Full Arabic-style name: Uzun Ḥasan ibn ʿAlī ibn Qara Yoluk ʿUthmān.
 He was also known by the kunya Abū l-Naṣr 'Father of Victory'.
-His name is anglicized as Hasan the Tall.) (اوزون حسن; February or March 1425 – January 6, 1478) was a ruler of the Turkoman Aq Qoyunlu state and is generally considered to be its strongest ruler.
-Hasan ruled between 1452 and 1478 and presided over the confederation's territorial apex, when it included parts or all of present-day Iraq, Turkey, Azerbaijan, Iran, Transcaucasia and Syria.
+John E. Woods records the fuller regnal style Abu al-Nasr Hasan Bahadur, and notes that Ottoman and Safavid sources call him Hasan Padishah.
+His name is anglicized as Hasan the Tall.) (اوزون حسن; February or March 1425 – January 5, 1478) was a ruler of the Turkoman Aq Qoyunlu state and is generally considered to be its strongest ruler.
+Hasan was from the Bayandur tribe and presided over the confederation's territorial apex, when it included parts or all of present-day Iraq, Turkey, Azerbaijan, Iran, Transcaucasia, and Syria.